george0st/qgate-sln-mlrun/README.md

 # QGate-Sln-MLRun
 Quality Gate for solution MLRun (and Iguazio).
 The main aims of the project are:
-- independent quality test (function, integration, acceptance, performance, ... tests) of MLRun/Iguazio versions
+- independent quality test (function, integration, acceptance, ... tests)
+- deeper quality checks before rollout to company environments
 - identification of compatibility issues
-- deeper quality checks
-- automatization
+- external test coverage
 - etc.

 The tests use these key components: